3D-Adapter: Geometry-Consistent Multi-View Diffusion for High-Quality 3D Generation: Related Work

 \paragraph{3D-native diffusion models.} We define 3D-native diffusion models as injecting noise directly into the 3D representations (or their latents) during the diffusion process.
 Early works~\citep{gaudi,functa} have explored training diffusion models on low-dimensional latent vectors of 3D representations, but are highly limited in model capacity.
 A more expressive approach is training diffusion models on triplane representations~\citep{eg3d}, which works reasonably well on closed-domain data~\citep{ssdnerf,triplanediff,3dgen,rodin}.
 Directly working on 3D grid representations is more challenging due to the cubic computation cost~\citep{diffrf}, so an improved multi-stage sparse volume diffusion model is proposed in \citet{lasdiffusion}.
 In general, 3D-native diffusion models face the challenge of limited data, and sometimes the extra cost of preprocessing the training data into 3D representations (e.g., NeRF), which limit their scalability.

 \paragraph{Novel-/multi-view diffusion models.} Trained on multi-view images of 3D scenes, view diffusion models inject noise into the images (or their latents) and thus benefit from existing 2D diffusion research. \citet{3dim} have demonstrated the feasibility of training a conditioned novel view generative model using purely 2D architectures.
-Subsequent works~\citep{mvdream,zero123plus,zero123,wonder3d} achieve open-domain novel-/multi-view generation by fine-tuning the pre-trained 2D Stable Diffusion model~\citep{stablediffusion}.
+Subsequent works~\citep{mvdream,zero123plus,zero123,wonder3d,free3D} achieve open-domain novel-/multi-view generation by fine-tuning the pre-trained 2D Stable Diffusion model~\citep{stablediffusion}.
 However, 3D consistency in these models is generally limited to global semantic consistency because it is learned solely from data, without any inherent architectural bias to support detailed local alignment.
+To this end, \citet{epidiff,spad} have introduced epipolar attention, and \citet{carve3d} propose to finetune the multi-view model using reinforcement learning.

-\paragraph{Two-stage 3D generation.} Two-stage methods (Fig.~\ref{fig:arch_compare}~(a)) link view diffusion with multi-view 3D reconstruction models, offering a significant speed advantage over score distillation sampling (SDS)~\citep{dreamfusion}. \citet{one2345} initially combine Zero-1-to-3~\citep{zero123} with SparseNeuS~\citep{sparseneus}, and subsequent works~\citep{one2345plus, grm, wonder3d, lgm} have further explored more effective multi-view diffusion models and enhanced reconstruction methods.
+\paragraph{Two-stage 3D generation.} Two-stage methods (Fig.~\ref{fig:arch_compare}~(a)) link view diffusion with multi-view 3D reconstruction models, offering a significant speed advantage over score distillation sampling (SDS)~\citep{dreamfusion}. \citet{one2345} initially combine Zero-1-to-3~\citep{zero123} with SparseNeuS~\citep{sparseneus}, and subsequent works~\citep{one2345plus, grm, wonder3d, lgm, lrm, instantmesh, instant3d, crm, yang2024gaussianobject} have further explored more effective multi-view diffusion models and enhanced reconstruction methods.
 A common issue with two-stage approaches is that existing reconstruction methods, often designed for or trained under conditions of perfect consistency, lack robustness to local geometric inconsistencies.
-This may result in floaters and blurry textures.
+This may result in floaters and texture seams.
+To enhance 3D consistency, IM3D~\citep{im3d} applies repeated SDEdit-like refinements~\citep{sdedit} to the rendered views, which is an orthogonal contribution to our 3D-Adapter.